+Receive Information About Your Plan and Benefits

-- receive information about your plan and benefits; - examine, without charge, at the Plan Administrator's office, and at other specified worksites, all plan documents-including pertinent insurance contracts, trust agreements, collective bargaining agreements, annual reports, and other documents filed with the Internal Revenue Service or the US Department of Labor, and available at the Public Disclosure Room of the Employee Benefits Security Administration; - obtain copies of all plan documents and other plan information, including insurance contracts and collective bargaining agreements, copies of the latest annual report, and updated Summary Plan Description, by writing to the Plan Administrator (the Plan Administrator may make a reasonable charge for copies); and - receive a summary annual report of the plan's financial activities.
+Examine, without charge, at the Plan Administrator's office and at other specified worksites, such as worksites and union halls, all documents governing the plan, including insurance contracts and collective bargaining agreements, and a copy of the latest annual report (Form 5500 Series) filed by the plan with the US Department of Labor and available at the Public Disclosure Room of the Pension and Welfare Benefit Administration.

+Obtain, upon written request to the Plan Administrator, copies of documents governing the operation of the Plan, including insurance contracts and collective bargaining agreements, and copies of the latest annual report and updated Summary Plan Description.
+The Plan Administrator may make a reasonable charge for copies.

+Receive a summary annual report of the plan's financial activities.
 The Plan Administrator is required by law to furnish each participant with a copy of this summary annual report.